 You’ve been to Walt Disney World or Disneyland.
 Or maybe both!
 You are looking to take another Disney vacation but maybe with a bit of a twist to change it up this time.
-Most Disney-loving families turn next to a cruise vacation aboard Disney Cruise Line or a trip to Hawaii to stay at Aulani, Disney’s resort on the island of O’ahu.
+Most Disney-loving families turn next to a cruise vacation aboard Disney Cruise Line or a trip to Hawaii to Aulani, Disney’s resort on the island of O’ahu.

 Both are travel experiences I’d highly recommend.
-Although this post is called Disney Cruise vs. Disney Aulani, there really isn’t a winner and loser here.
-Rather, one trip or the other may simply be better suited to the ages of your kids or the way your family likes to travel.
-What I hope to do is point out those sweet spots where you are going to get more out of doing one of these trips compared to the other.
-But if budget allows and you have the interest, I sincerely hope Disney-loving families eventually do both!
+Although this post pits Aulani vs. Disney Cruise, there really isn’t a winner and loser here.
+Rather, one trip may simply be better suited to the ages of your kids or the way your family likes to travel.
+What I hope to do is point out those sweet spots where you are likely to get more out of doing one of these trips compared to the other.

 Check out some of my introductory posts to DCL and Aulani first if you don’t know all the basics: